AbbyAdj/My_Library_WebApp/README.md

 Imagine this, you read a hundred amazing books in a year, you enjoy almost all of them and you are happy...right?
 Well, wrong.
 Because suddenly someone asks what books you've read this year and you draw a blank.
 Sound familiar?

-This webapp I created is meant to solve that program.
+This webapp I created is meant to solve that problem.
 With only a click (well, a few clicks) of a button, you can add all your favorite (and not so favorite) books to the webapp.
 It features the ability to also write your thoughts about each single book and give them ratings.
 Think of it as your notes app  /favorite ebook app all in one place.
 This is a simple web application built with Flask which integrates the Google Books API to fetch book metadata with data stored locally in a SQLite database.

 So if anyone now asks what books you've read so far, simply direct them to the website.